boxedworks/ai-osrs-p/readme.md

 > Example: !prompt What is the best skill in RuneScape?
 ## Characters
-Include one or multiple characters in a prompt to add them to the generated scene.
+Include one or multiple characters' names in a prompt to add them to the generated scene.

 > Example: !prompt Larry wants to show Gary his mace.